-2. Goathams in Kent, whose surname was often spelt Gotham (amongst a number of spelling variations) into the early C19th, and in the early days Goteham, Gotam and Gottam are found as well as Goatham.
+2. Goathams in Kent, whose surname was often spelt Gotham (amongst a number of spelling variations) into the early C19th, and in the early days Goteham, Gotam and Gottam are found.
 The earliest I know of, despite a fair bit of searching indexes for earlier records, is a court role entry for a Richard in 1533 (the earliest PR entry is the marriage of a Richard in 1565).
-This family ‘failed to thrive’ for centuries, before numbers increased rapidly from the end of the C18th and throughout the C19th.
-Many are still in the same area (East Kent) close to where a Goteham lived 1533.
+This family 'failed to thrive' for centuries, before numbers increased rapidly in the late C18th and C19th centuries.
+Many still in the same area (East Kent) close to where a Goteham lived 1533.

 Possible links and origins

-Whether these three groups have separate origins or whether 2 or all 3 have the same origin I don’t know.
+Whether these three groups have separate origins or whether 2 or all 3 have the same origin I don't know.
 It seems safe to assume that the surname Gotham arose in Devon at least.
 Being first found near the coast, with a number of mariners and sailors from at least the late C16th, and probably a good few more in earlier centuries, it is possible one settled in Kent.
 In 1604 two Gothams from Stokeinteignhead drowned on a voyage to the annual herring fishing at Clovelly.
 While Clovelly is in the same county it is on the opposite coast, and to have sailed there would have meant a trip of about 250 miles each way, not much short of the distance to Kent.
-Harold Fox in ‘The Evolution of the Fishing Village: Landscape and Society along the South Devon Coast, 1086-1550’ (2001) shows that Devon men were also making fishing trips eastwards along the south coast to Winchelsea and Lydd by the 1460s.
+Harold Fox in 'The Evolution of the Fishing Village: Landscape and Society along the South Devon Coast, 1086-1550' (2001) shows that Devon men were also making fishing trips eastwards along the south coast to Winchelsea and Lydd by the 1460s.
 This, and the fact that Stokeinteignhead and other parishes where Gothams lived were on the River Teign, which would have provided shelter and enabled them to have vessels large enough to make such trips means I believe the Gothams had sailed to Clovelly, not crossed the county by land to seek employment on the herring boats.
-Even earlier, in 1455, one Robert Gotham of Bristol (who I suspect was related to the Devon Gothams) was master of a ship on a voyage to Iceland.
 Maybe one Gotham on a fishing (or trading) trip to Kent had settled there.
 The first Gothams I know of in Kent were a charcoal maker and husbandmen, not fishermen or mariners of any sort, but such a transition need not have taken long.
 Fox also shows that many fishermen were part time, also (mainly) farming, and he suggests that some young men were fishermen while waiting to take over the family farm.
 A mariner or fisherman Gotham settling in Kent could therefore have grown up on a farm, and have learnt husbandry skills as a child, and been equipped to become a husbandman or yeoman if the opportunity arose.

 However, there are various other possibilities for the origin of the Kent Gothams.
 Besides a move from Devon it is possible that the name originate from Gothem in Flanders (in what is now Belgium).
 Being well inland, about 170 miles from Calais, it seems unlikely a man from Gothem was trading, a mariner or smuggler, with links to Kent and settled there.
-The distance that would have to be travelled, if going by land, from Gothem, Flanders or Gotham, Nottinghamshireto to Little Hardres, where the earliest known Kent Gotham lived, is about the same.
+The travel by land to Chartham, where the earliest known Kent Gothams is about the same from Gothem or Gotham, Nottinghamshire.
 Based on that neither seems a particularly likely origin of the name, but we do know that besides the protestant refugees who found a home in Kent, there were traders and others who settled throughout the centuries.
-In particular, Flemish weavers were encouraged by Edward III, King of England 1327-77, to come to England to boost the exchequer’s falling revenue.
+In particular, Flemish weavers were encouraged by Edward III, King of England 1327-77, to come to England to boost the exchequer's falling revenue.
 The weald of Kent was well suited to their needs, and where many settled.
-An index of names in a calendar for the City of London, 1364-81, shows there was at least one possible ancestor amongst the Flemish weavers in England (a Peter de Gotham, listed on this page, ‘Index of names and places: A – K’, Calendar of the plea and memoranda rolls of the city of London: volume 2: 1364-1381 (1929), pp. 321-340.
+An index of names in a calendar for the City of London, 1364-81, shows there was at least one possible ancestor amongst the Flemish weavers in England (a Peter de Gotham, listed on this page, 'Index of names and places: A - K', Calendar of the plea and memoranda rolls of the city of London: volume 2: 1364-1381 (1929), pp. 321-340.
 Date accessed: 17 October 2014.).